loringabriel/portfolio/README.md

 # Lorin's portfolio

 This it's my professional serverless portfolio.
-It uses AWs and ReactJS.
+It uses AWS and ReactJS.